1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 Inspired by a popular [bitcoin.stackexchange.com thread](https://bitcoin.stackexchange.com/questions/32628/redeeming-a-raw-transaction-step-by-step-example-required) we wanted to understand P2PKH transactions down to the byte level.<br/>
 We soon discovered that the topic of the stackexchange thread had its functional restrictions because it only described a transaction to a _single_ output in uncompressed format.<br/>
-As an academic exercise, our goal was to create some automated _bash_ scripts that would let us parameterize _multiple_ outputs (think of change addresses for example) and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>
+As an academic exercise, our goal was to create some automated _bash_ scripts that would let us parameterize __*multiple inputs and outputs*__ (think of change addresses for example) and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>

 ## Trust